 "The acts of the sinful nature are obvious: sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy; drunkenness, orgies, and the like.
 I warn you, as I did before, that those who live like this will not inherit the kingdom of God."

-[The aforementioned passage declares that one can be perfectly sound in his doctrine yet miss the kingdom of God because he yields habitually to his sinful nature!
+The aforementioned passage declares that one can be perfectly sound in his doctrine yet miss the kingdom of God because he yields to his flesh!
 Similarly, Paul told Christians in Rom.
 8:13:

 Lk.
 15:24, 32 are two essential verses for the proper understanding of the Prodigal Son.
 Both of these Scriptures, declared by the Father, reveal the spiritual condition of the Prodigal both before and after the time of his "living in sin," as Charles Stanley states it.
 Verse 24 spoken by the Father to his servants says: